xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-and-ncs500-bvi-interfaces.md

   - TCAM entries are unique per interface, even for the same ACL.
   - TCAM entries are always programmed across all NPUs, regardless of interface membership.
 This is platform replication.
   - TCAM entries are always programmed across all LCs, regardless of interface membership.
 This is platform independent replication.
-  - In order to activate/deactivate Egress ACL support over BVI interfaces, you must manually reload the chassis/all line cards
+  - In order to activate/deactivate Egress ACL support over BVI interfaces, you must manually reload the chassis/all line cards.